Continue to content

 We respect all rights relating to your personal data to which you are entitled under applicable law.

 For those purposes for which the legal basis for processing personal data is a task of public interest or legitimate interest, you may exercise your right to object at any time, stating the reasons pertaining to your specific situation.
-OVB will stop processing your personal data unless it considers that there are compelling legitimate grounds which outweigh the interests, rights and freedoms you claim.
+OVB will cease processing your personal data unless it considers that there are compelling legitimate grounds which outweigh the interests, rights and freedoms you invoke.
+In any case, you can unsubscribe from receiving our communications (OrdeExpress) at any time via the communication itself or by contacting us.

 UPDATES

 This privacy statement may be amended from time to time, within the limits of applicable data protection regulations.
-You can always access the most up-to-date version via the advocaat.be website.
+Through the website advocaat.be and ordevanvlaamsablies.be you can always access the most up-to-date version.